kandarpa02/arrayX/README.md

 **For lightning fast array operations with native autograd support**

+## THIS README IS OUTDATED, WILL BE UPDATING THIS SOON!!
 ---

 Neural networks are fascinating - with just a few lines of code, you can build models that recognize handwritten digits, classify audio, interpret text, and much more!